vladfridman/wisey/README.md

     make

-This generates a binary for the compiler bin/yazyk
+This generates a binary for the compiler bin/wisey

-To compile a yazyk sample file type:
+To compile a wisey sample test file type:

-    bin/yazyk samples/input.yz
+    bin/wisey tests/samples/test_addition.yz

 ### Unit Tests ###